Lukas Denis: St. Louis Battlehawks

 On November 17, 2022, Denis was drafted by the St. Louis Battlehawks of the XFL.
-He played in 10 games, Starting in 7 while recording over 37 tackles, 2 interceptions, and 1 sack.
+He played in 10 games for St. Louis (including seven starts) and recorded 37 tackles, two interceptions, and one sack.

 Atlanta Falcons

 On May 15, 2023, Denis signed with the Atlanta Falcons.
-He was released on August 29, 2023, but was re-signed to the practice squad on September 5, 2023.
-Following the end of the 2023 regular season, he signed a reserve/future contract on January 10, 2024.
+He was released by Atlanta on August 29, but was re-signed to the team's practice squad on September 5.
+Following the end of the regular season, Denis signed a reserve/future contract with Atlanta on January 10, 2024.

 On August 25, 2024, Denis was waived by the Falcons.

 St. Louis Battlehawks (second stint)

 On December 6, 2024, Denis signed with the St. Louis Battlehawks of the United Football League (UFL).

+Birmingham Stallions

+On January 13, 2026, Denis was drafted by the Birmingham Stallions of the United Football League (UFL) in the 2026 draft.